Burglary vs. Robbery vs. Theft: What’s the Difference in Texas?

 In fact, you do not necessarily need to forcibly break into the habitation or building or steal anything to face burglary charges in Texas.
 As long as the prosecutor can prove that you had the intent to commit a crime, you could be charged with burglary even if you entered someone else’s residential or commercial property through an open window or door.

-What is Considered Robbery in Texas?
+What Is Considered Robbery in Texas?

 According to Texas Penal Code § 29.02, a person can face robbery charges when he or she: